-- Was your child born in Latin America, Asia, Eastern Europe, or Africa? - Since last TST / IGRA, has child traveled outside the U.S.? - Since last TST/IGRA, has child been exposed to anyone with TB or with a (+) TST/IGRA?
+- Was child born in Latin America, Asia, Eastern Europe, or Africa? - Since last TST / IGRA, has child traveled outside the U.S.? - Since last TST / IGRA, has child been exposed to anyone with TB or with a (+) TST / IGRA? - Is child on current (or planned) immunosuppressive therapy?